Answers FAQ

 - Salt Related Image Collections

-Q:Which is higher in sodium: 8 ounces of tomato juice or 8 ounces of tomato soup?
+Q:Which has higher sodium: Tomato juice or tomato soup?

 Q:High-salt diets have been linked to what kinds of health problems?